-All of these multi-year reform initiatives focused on teacher professional development in one way or another.
+All of these multiyear reform initiatives focused on teacher professional development in one way or another.
 In some instances, a small number of parents and administrators were included as well.
-For the most part, the programs had similar components although their intensity, duration, and number of participants varied.
-The sequence of activities ran something like this: a series of retreats and/or a summer institute for school teams or staffs kicked off the initiative.
-The institutes lasted from one to four weeks.
+For the most part, the programs had similar components, although their intensity, duration, and number of participants varied.
+The sequence of activities ran something like this: A series of retreats and/or a summer institute for school teams or staffs kicked off the initiative.
+The institutes lasted from 1 to 4 weeks.
 These were followed up by school-year seminars, workshops, and retreats and a second (sometimes third) summer institute.
-In some instances, school grants (ranging from \$1500 to \$20,000 a year) supported the initiative in addition to technical assistance from the Philadelphia Education Fund or its partner groups.
-Most of the projects were collaborative in nature, linking participants with universities, museums, community organizations, consultants, and professional associations.
+The summer and school-year gatherings usually focused on enhancing teachers' content knowledge, expanding their repertoire of pedagogical skills, and developing their capacity to lead organizational or curricular change efforts in their schools.
+In some instances, school grants (ranging from \$1,500 to \$20,000 a year) supported the initiative in addition to technical assistance from the Philadelphia Education Fund or its partner groups.
+Most of the projects were genuinely collaborative in nature, linking participants with personnel and programs at universities, museums, community organizations, independent consultants, and professional associations.
+Steering and planning committees of programs, for example, were broadly representative of these groups, and initiatives were frequently cofacilitated by people from different types of organizations.
 The philosophy undergirding the approach to professional development stressed teacher participation and leadership, intellectual challenge and stimulation, enhancement of collegial relations, and links to national educational reform groups.

-These efforts required that teachers directly involved in the training return to their schools and facilitate change efforts there.
-A presumption that the schools had at least some minimal capacity to be learning organizations existed in the minds of program designers and funders.
-Obviously, in order for individuals or teams of teachers to teach new courses or redesign old ones or to engage in ambitious restructuring efforts, an administrative propensity to capitalize on the investment in training had to exist.
+These efforts required that teachers and administrators directly involved in the training return to their schools and facilitate change efforts there.
+Although school staffs might not self-consciously use the term learning organization, program designers and funders presumed that they had at least some minimal capacity to reflect on and learn from their experiences with school change.
+Obviously, for individuals or teams of teachers to teach new courses or redesign old ones or to engage in ambitious restructuring efforts, an administrative propensity to capitalize on the investment in training had to exist.
 Likewise, a culture of collegial engagement focused on improving teaching and student learning had to register above a certain critical threshold if teachers were to learn from their peers, adapt ideas and materials, and develop and carry out an implementation plan around the identified reforms.

 Program designers and participants, of course, embarked on initiatives knowing that attempts to change curriculum, pedagogy, or organizational configurations in schools in a large urban district face significant challenges.
-The ravaging of the region's industrial base over most of this century has left its mark on the city's public schools: a majority of children now come from homes below the poverty line.
-The underfunding of the District's budget (per pupil expenditures average about \$6200, well below the \$7700 average of surrounding suburbs) with consequent shortages of books, materials, equipment, and well-maintained buildings undermines staff and student morale and the prospects for undertaking reform projects.
+The ravaging of the region's industrial base over most of this century has left its mark on the city's public schools: A majority of children now come from homes below the poverty line.
+The underfunding of the district's budget (per pupil expenditures average nearly \$2,000 below the average of surrounding suburbs) with consequent shortages of books, materials, equipment, and well-maintained buildings undermines staff and student morale and the prospects for undertaking reform projects.
 Added to that are the inherent difficulties of making change in a large (216,000 students, 258 schools), centrally operated district with a history of top-down bureaucratic controls combined with an employee union culture stressing strict interpretation and enforcement of seniority and other work rules.
-Further, as in all urban districts, school staffs view new reform efforts with a wary eye, reluctant to expend energies on what might be a passing fad.
+Further, as in all urban districts. school staffs view reform efforts with a wary eye, reluctant to expend energies on what might be a passing fad.
 High failure rates among students add to their discouragement.